justin13601/ACES/docs/source/terminology.md

 be _realized_ if, given the "Gap End" timestamp, we can find:

 - A timestamp for "Target Start", which is equal to the timestamp of "Gap End" in this example.
-- A timestamp for "Target End", which should be equal to the timestamp of a `"is_death"` or `"is_discharge"` event and there are no `"is_covid_dx"` events between the timestamp of "Target Start" and the timestamp of "Target End".
+- A timestamp for "Target End", which should be equal to the timestamp of a `"death"` or `"discharge"` event and there are no `"covid_dx"` events between the timestamp of "Target Start" and the timestamp of "Target End".

 #### An "Anchor" or "Anchor Event" of a Subtree